 Links to Alzheimer’s

-Culture some human neurons in a dish and add QUIN in pathophysiological concentrations and you can almost sit back and watch the increased tau phosphorylation.
+If you were to culture some human neurons in a dish and add QUIN in pathophysiological concentrations and you could almost sit back and watch the increased tau phosphorylation.
 QUIN is also found cohabiting with hyperphosphorylated tau within Alzheimer’s diseased brains.

 QUIN is at least one source of the neuron damage, mitochondrial dysfunction, oxidative stress, and apoptosis that are hallmarks of Alzheimer’s.
 QUIN effects all neurons but some more than others.
 There are a couple of NMDA receptor subtypes that QUIN is particularly drawn to and where it does increased damage.
 These receptor subtypes are more commonly found in the neocortex, hippocampus and striatum.